ysrci/push_swap/README.md

 ## Description

-Push_swap is a project that aims to sort a stack of integers with the least number of operations possibl
+Push_swap is a project that aims to sort a stack of integers with the least number of operations possible.
-e.
 It includes two programs:
 - `push_swao` generates a sequence of opratios to sort the stack.
 - `checker` verifies if a given sequence of operations sorts the stack correctly.